spacehuhn/wifi_ducky/README.md

 ![screenshot of the webinterface](https://raw.githubusercontent.com/spacehuhn/wifi_ducky/master/images/wifiduck_screenshot_1.jpg)

 There you can now upload, view, delete and run new Ducky Scripts.
-The little textarea at the bottom is for running your Ducky commands live (max.
-600 chars).

 **PLEASE NOTE that the max length per row for a script is 600 chars.**